-The most reliable method of measuring fat loss progress is using a combination of three methods.
+The most reliable way to measure fat loss progress is using a combination of four methods.

 In this section, we’ll walk you through each of those methods, and then show you how to combine them to create a fat loss progress measurement system that is sure to keep you on track.